Giving OpenClaw Eyes: A Practical Guide to Headless Browsers on ARM64 Servers

 2. Install Chinese Fonts

-3. Launch the Browser
+3. Start the Browser

-We need Chromium started in CDP mode:
+We need to start Chromium in CDP mode:

 4. Configure OpenClaw

-Edit ~/.openclaw/openclaw.json, add/modify the browser section:
+Edit ~/.openclaw/openclaw.json and add/modify the browser section:

 5. Verify Configuration